foxcpp/go-assuan/README.md

 string).
 Each command sent by client have response with status ("OK" or error) and optional arbitrary data.

-In additional to simple commands there is transactions (data inquiries).
+In additional to simple commands there are transactions (data inquiries).
 This is one way to send large data streams from client.
 Transaction is initiated by command and then server will request data using keywords (actually one keyword per stream).
 Client can cancel data transmission at any time.
 At